LilithHafner/Chairmarks.jl/dev/.documenter/tutorial.md

 ```

 Congratulations!
 This is your first result from Chairmarks.
-Let&#39;s look a little closer at the invocation and results. `@b` is a macro exported from Chairmarks.
+Let's look a little closer at the invocation and results. `@b` is a macro exported from Chairmarks.
 It takes the expression `rand(100)` and runs it a bunch of times, measuring how long it takes to run.

 The result, `95.500 ns (2 allocs: 928 bytes)` tells us that the expression takes 95.5 nanoseconds to run and allocates 928 bytes of memory spread across two distinct allocation events.
 The exact results you get will likely differ based on your hardware and the Julia version you are using.
 These results from Julia 1.11.